-The Masters degrees listed in §11 and §12 below are governed by Resolution No. 552 of the University Court which came into effect on 1 October 2005 with provision that:
+The Masters degrees listed in §11 and §12 below are governed by Resolution No. 552 of the University Court which at the time of going to print are in draft form are as follows:

-- 1. The Masters Degrees listed in clauses 11 and 12 of the section entitled 'Regulations' below may be awarded by the University of Glasgow in the Faculties with which these Degrees are identified in these Regulations.
+- 1. The Masters Degrees listed in clauses 11 and 12 of the section entitled 'Regulations' below may be awarded by the University of Glasgow in the Colleges with which these Degrees are identified in these Regulations.
 Degrees listed in these clauses under the title 'Scottish Agricultural College' may be awarded by the University on the recommendation of that College. - 2.
 The Senate may make Regulations, which are subject to the approval of the University Court, governing the award of these degrees these are stated in clauses 1 to 10 of the section entitled 'Regulations'. - 3.
 The awards of Postgraduate Diploma and Postgraduate Certificate are also included in the Regulations.